soumya834-msit/MP2.1/README.md

 Specifically, you need to perform the following tasks:

 1. Select an Engineering and/or Science department faculty listing page of a university of your choice and fill the [sign up sheet](https://docs.google.com/spreadsheets/d/198HqeztqhCHbCbcLeuOmoynnA3Z68cVxixU5vvMuUaM/edit?usp=sharing).
+You will need to login with your Illinois email id to access the sign up sheet.
 While selecting the university you must ensure the following:
     **a.** The faculty directory page and the faculty home pages are in English.
     **b.** The selected university department is different from the ones already chosen by your classmates.
 If you do run out of options for university departments toward the end, you may choose a non Engineering/Science department from an already selected university **except UIUC**.